New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - You must provide a valid address which recipients can use to opt out of receiving further emails from you.

-- You cannot send marketing emails to consumers, sole trader or unincorporated partnerships without their prior consent unless their email address was collected in the course of a previous sale or sale negotiation relating to similar goods or services.
+- You cannot send marketing emails to consumers, sole traders or unincorporated partnerships without their prior consent unless their email address was collected in the course of a previous sale or sale negotiation relating to similar goods or services.

 - Any promotional offers contained in your emails must be obvious, clear and easily accessible.
 Any competitions or games must also be obvious, and the rules both clear and accessible.